MatviiB/scheduler/readme.md

 This is how the creating task page looks like:
 ![laravel scheduler](https://gitlab.com/MatviiB/assets/raw/master/CzMUlry8Qcq3pr8WvZ-Opw.png)

 2. Next powerfull thing - You can run your tasks from UI imediately with different arguments and options.
-Next screenshot will show how it works:
+Next screenshot shows how it works:
 ![laravel scheduler](https://gitlab.com/MatviiB/assets/raw/master/dDiOSy3hSxKAOASqiFxFIA.png)